ricardofabiors/staudinger/README.md

 # staudinger

-A multi-agent system applied to a dictatic plant called Staudinger, which allows the implementation of self-organization in an evolutionary production system.
+A multi-agent system applied to a didactic plant called Staudinger, which allows the implementation of self-organization in an evolutionary production system.